 How to Repair & Prevent Concrete Cancer?

-Resistain will also reduce staining by various causes, and will also repel oil.
+Resistain will also be applied as stain resistant floor sealer that reduce staining by various causes, and will also provide oil repellent coating.

 How to Treat a Surface Using Resistain?

 A thorough guide to waterproofing concrete and other surfaces is available here.

 - Concrete cleaning equipment

 - Concrete gap-filling or crack repair equipment if needed.